techcommdude/mail/README.md

 # Mock email application built with Javascript

-This project is a single-page Javascript mock email client application that makes API calls to compose, send and archive/unarchive email.
+This project is a single-page Javascript application.
+It is a mock email client application that makes API calls to compose, send and archive/unarchive email.
 This project utilizes pre-built Python APIs with GET, POST and PUT requests in Javascript.
+AJAX is used to fetch data from the server.

 Feel free to  use these credentials for the application:
 User email: **guest@example.com**